 upload_max_filesize = 2M

-Also some RoundCube versions have limits set in the file
+Lastly, some RoundCube versions have limits set in the following file:

-So be sure to increase them there as well, if they're set.
+Thus, be sure to increase them there as well if they're set.

 The PHP memory limit exists for a good reason.
 Without it, a poorly written script can easily eat up all of your server resources and cause many issues.
 If you have a beefier system, however, and wish to utilize more of your resources towards PHP scripts, you can change the maximum allocated memory for each script by simply editing a configuration file.
 Today short tutorial showed you how to do exactly that.
 If you have any questions or suggestions, please leave them in the comment section below.